rkienjet/torscripts/README.md

 - Every script will have it's raw download command linked here, so that you easily download the script seperately with a one-liner.
 - All scripts must be made executable after downloading them.
 This can be done with `$ chmod +x`

-### New Circuit;
+### New Circuit (newcircuit);

 **Purpose:**<br>
-This simple _bash_ script can be used to easily request a clean Tor circuit.
+This _bash_ script can be used to easily request a clean Tor circuit.
 Additionally, you can choose to clear the DNS Cache and/or route all your commands through the new circuit.
 Your new torsocks ip will be shown after the new circuit request is fullfilled.

-**Prerequisites:**<br>
+**Prerequisites:**
-Netcat needs to be availlable for this script to run.
+- Netcat needs to be availlable for this script to run.
-You alse need to have set a Tor connection password<sup>**!**</sup>.
+- You alse need to have set a Tor connection password<sup>**!**</sup>.

 **Usage:**
 - Once you've downloaded the script from this repository one way or another and browsed into the folder, you can run it using<br>```$ sudo ./newcircuit```.